jamielennox/requests-mock/docs/mocker.rst

 Methods
 =======

 The mocker object can be used with a similar interface to requests itself.
-Mocker objects can be called with simply the

 .. doctest::